emilyhopegrove/emilyhopegrove/README.md

 Looking ahead, my commitment to growth is unwavering.
 While bootcamps and internships have provided a strong base, mastering coding is a continuous journey.
 I intend to regularly engage in online courses, attend workshops, and possibly mentor newcomers, passing on what I've learned.
 But beyond the skills, it's the mindset of lifelong learning that I cherish.
 My long-term goals include not only becoming a seasoned developer but also a catalyst for change in the tech landscape, championing diversity and user-centricity. 🌍

-## The Backend Apprentice Engineer Role 💼

-When considering the REACH apprenticeship roles, the Backend Apprentice Engineer role immediately resonated with me.
+## My Engineering Talent - Project Overviews
+### Backend
 My time at Bitly, focusing on backend development, illuminated the immense potential of this domain.
 It’s the engine room of any application, and getting it right is paramount.
-I've always been drawn to the intricacies, the problem-solving nature, and the sheer satisfaction of creating resilient systems that users may never see, but will undoubtedly feel. 🛠️
+I'm interested in the intricacies, the problem-solving nature, and the sheer satisfaction of creating resilient systems that users may never see, but will undoubtedly feel. 🛠️

 Projects I've tackled, such as the Microsite Detail Page and Group Link-in-Bio Admin Table, are testaments to my growing proficiency and interest in backend.
 These projects underscored the importance of efficiency, security, and scalability.
 Furthermore, courses I took at Hackbright, emphasizing database management and server-side scripting, only solidified this passion. 📊

-Ultimately, it's about making meaningful impacts.
-The backend is where the magic happens, and I'm eager to be at the forefront, creating solutions that not only work seamlessly but elevate user experiences.
-Given my journey so far, and my tangible experiences both at Hackbright and Bitly, I believe I'm well-positioned to thrive as a Backend Apprentice Engineer and contribute meaningfully to LinkedIn’s mission. 🌟

-## My Engineering Talent 💡
+### Frontend
+The interaction with the users and making their journey through whatever funnel work makes my heart sing.
+I love to know that what I'm working on directly will help them solve their problem!
 During my internship at Bitly, one of the projects that I am exceptionally proud to have worked on is the recent Link-in-bio Share feature, which has resulted in a remarkable 23% surge in non-paid traffic to the link-in-bio landing page post-deployment over a 2 week period! 📈

-This initiative started as a hack week project with the objective to enhance user experience by facilitating content sharing directly from the link-in-bio page and concurrently promoting a safer online environment.
-To understand further the scope of the project, here is an overview of the project: [Link-in-bio Share Overview](https://paschen.me/share-recording). 📺

-### Project Overview and My Role 🛠️

 The Link-in-bio Share feature introduced a user-friendly share button integrated into live link-in-bios, streamlining content sharing on social platforms and email without having to navigate away from the initial page.
 This enhancement not only simplified the user experience but also fostered a safer online space by encouraging the reporting of abusive content more effortlessly. 🚀

 Though I didn’t initiate the project, I played a pivotal role in bringing it to completion.
 The project was already in an impressive state thanks to the foundations laid by my colleague Leslie Chan.
 Leveraging the groundwork, I was able to enhance functionality significantly, steering it over the finish line.
 One of my main contributions was fine-tuning the feature to make it intuitive and user-centric, ensuring that the share menu was not only functional but also fluid and intuitive to use. 💻

-I
+This initiative started as a hack week project with the objective to enhance user experience by facilitating content sharing directly from the link-in-bio page and concurrently promoting a safer online environment.
+To understand further the scope of the project, here is an overview of the project: [Link-in-bio Share Overview](https://paschen.me/share-recording). 📺

+Ultimately, it's about making meaningful impacts.
+The backend is where the magic happens, and I'm eager to be at the forefront, creating solutions that not only work seamlessly but elevate user experiences.
+Given my journey so far, and my tangible experiences both at Hackbright and Bitly, I believe I'm well-positioned to thrive as a Backend Apprentice Engineer and contribute meaningfully to LinkedIn’s mission. 🌟

 <!--